navyasingla1309/MicrosoftTeamsClone/README.md

 3. Leave Groups
 4. Start calls with groups
 5. Easy Navigation (jumping from one group to another)
+6. Incoming call Popup when a user starts a call

 ### Video Call-
 1. Start video call with a group